|Elliott Sound Products||Project 196|

 An alternative is lithium iron phosphate (LiFePO4, aka LFP), which are considered by many vendors to be interchangeable with lead-acid batteries [ 3 ].
 The float voltage is typically around 13.8V (four cells, charged to 3.45V), but you must confirm that with the supplier before you commit to the (not inconsiderable) cost of a LiFePO4 battery.
 They are generally considered to be far safer than Li-Ion batteries, and most have a BMS (battery management system) built in.

-Please Note: There is no warranty (express or implied) that the circuit described is suitable for LiFePO4 batteries, and it is the end-user's responsibility to determine suitability or otherwise, based on the information available from the battery manufacturer.
+Please Note: There is no guarantee (express or implied) that the circuit described is suitable for LiFePO4 batteries, and it is the end-user's responsibility to determine suitability or otherwise, based on the information available from the battery manufacturer.
 ESP shall not be held responsible for any battery damage, fire or other event that may occur when the project is used with any battery - and especially those based on lithium chemistry.

 As noted in the panel above, it is your responsibility to verify that the project is suitable for your battery.
 This applies especially to lithium chemistry types, but be aware that some 'AGM' (absorbent glass mat) sealed lead-acid batteries also have slightly different charge requirements.
 If in any doubt whatsoever, ask the supplier for their recommendations for the most appropriate float charging voltage.
 The optimum charge voltage varies fairly widely depending on the material you're reading, so I'm not about to insist on a particular voltage.
 The design shown here is not able to provide a varying charge cycle, nor does it cut off (stop charging) when a particular voltage is reached.
 The circuits shown are specifically intended for long-term float charging.